maker-ATOM/spark/REPORT.md

 Custom recovery behavior for the robot.

 - Create a plugin
-- Register the plugin to move base using
+- Register the plugin to move base using rosparam